 Table 3.
-Results of Performance Assessment of
+Results of Performance Assessment of All Aspects

+All Aspects

 Score Criteria f %

 Range

 <60 Very Incompetent 0 0%

 60-70 Incompetent 0 0%

 70-80 Fairly Competent 19 54%

 80-90 Competent 16 46%

 100 Very Competent 0 0%

 Total 35

-Based on the assessment results of the participants' cognitive, psychomotor and affective aspects, those who practice child support services, show that 46% of students achieved achievement criteria assessment competent performance and another 54% received quite competent performance information.
+Based on the assessment results of the participants' cognitive, psychomotor and affective aspects, those who practice child support services, students achieved show that 46% of the achievement criteria assessment competent performance and another 54% received quite competent performance information.
 Thus, the results achieved from the implementation of child support service practices in daycare can be concluded that class XI PS 3 students can implement tasks as social workers in carrying out child service practices.

-CONCLUSIONS AND SUGGESTIONS
+CONCLUSIONS AND SUGGESTIONS Conclusion

-Conclusion